THE DREAMS COURSE

 Course Modules:

-Introduction to our Living Research Methodology.
+Introduction to our Living Research Methodology & Dreaming Science.

 Cross-cultural dream awareness from the Guatemala Maya, Parintintin and Guarani of Brazil, Ese Eia peoples of Peru and Bolivia, and more.

-Symbols, interpretations & potential value of dreams.
+Symbols, interpretations & communicating the value of dreams.

 Our dreams, and the dreams of others, can offer incredible insights, connections and teachings for us all to learn from.